11 Most Valuable 1989 NBA Hoops Cards

 I do want to be 100% clear that most of the cards in this set sadly have no value these days.

-Like the 1990 Fleer and Skybox sets, there were just so many of these cards printed.
+Like the 1989 Fleer set, there were just so many of these cards printed.

 And to have any value at all, the cards on this list will need to be graded in PSA 10 gem mint condition...meaning they're nearly flawless.